OpenEvalProject/evals/manuscripts/elife-36221/v2/manuscript.md

 For pCO2 switching every 120 s for each tracing we determined the first transition of pCO2 for which the fluorescence had decreased sensitivity, indicating protons were no long freely flowing between cytosol and lumen of the VLP.
 We assumed that scission must have occurred during the previous plateau of pCO2 (Figure 2A–E).
 For example, if scission occurred during the 10% pCO2 cycle (low fluorescence) then after the next transition to 0% pCO2, and all subsequent transitions, the fluorescence would be closer to that of the 10% (low fluorescence state) than the 0% pCO2 (high fluorescence) state.
 Conversely, if scission occurred during the 0% (high fluorescence), future 10% pCO2 plateaus would be closer to the high fluorescence state.
 Occasionally traces appeared to be trapped in an intermediate pH state, which we attribute to scission occurring during the transition between pCO2 states.
 Individual VLP traces were categorized into being trapped in a high, middle, or low pH state by comparing the Gag-pHLuorin signal before and after the VLP became insensitive to pCO2 switching (Figure 2F).

-## Simultaneous VPS4A and CHMP4B imaging
+### Simultaneous VPS4A and CHMP4B imaging

 Gag-mTagBFP, mEGFP-VPS4A and mCherry-CHMP4B were imaged with TIRF with sequential illumination of 594 nm (100 ms, 10–20 mW), 488 nm (100 ms, 4–10 mW) and 405 nm (100 ms, 2–4 mW; 120 mW LuxX diode laser, Omicron). mEGFP-VPS4A and mCherry-CHMP4B images were acquired every 5 s and Gag-TagBFP images were acquired every 60 s.
 VPS4A and CHMP4B relative appearance time were conducted using the same method as described previously (Figure 1—figure supplement 4) (Bleck et al., 2014).

-## mEGFP-CHMP2A/B knockdown imaging
+### mEGFP-CHMP2A/B knockdown imaging

 HeLa cell lines stably expressing either mEGFP-CHMP2A or mEGFP-CHMP2B and transfected with the respective siRNA (48 hr in advance) were imaged on an inverted microscope (IX-70, Olympus, Shinjuku, Japan) with epi-illumination via a Xenon lamp and transmitted bright-field illumination (Figure 1—figure supplement 3).

-## Polarized excitation imaging
+### Polarized excitation imaging

 Images were collected on an inverted microscope (IX-81, Olympus) with a custom built through-the-objective (100X UAPON 1.49 NA, Olympus) polarized TIRF microscopy illuminator (Johnson et al., 2014).
 Throughout imaging the excitation TIR light was azimuthally scanned at 200 Hz with mirror galvanometers (Nutfield Technology, Hudson, NH) in order to reduce spatial illumination nonuniformities.
 A multiband polychroic (zt405/488/594/647rpc 2 mm substrate, Chroma) was positioned between the galvanometers and objective in order to isolate the excitation light from the emitted light.
-Light from a 488 nm laser (100 mW LuxX diode laser, Omicron, Rodgau-Dudenhofen, Germany) was modulated between being polarized perpendicular (p^) or parallel (s^) to the glass surface by passing the light through an electro-optic modulator (EOM) (Conoptics, Danbury, CT) and quarter-wave plate prior to the galvanometer scan-head.
-The polarization generated by the EOM was modulated in sync with the galvanometers such that during scanning a p^ or s^ state was maintained at all azimuthal positions.
-The scanning polar angle was selected such that the excitation light was just beyond the TIR critical angle, minimizing s^ polarized light contaminating p^ excitation (Johnson et al., 2014).
+Light from a 488 nm laser (100 mW LuxX diode laser, Omicron, Rodgau-Dudenhofen, Germany) was modulated between being polarized perpendicular ($p^$) or parallel ($s^$) to the glass surface by passing the light through an electro-optic modulator (EOM) (Conoptics, Danbury, CT) and quarter-wave plate prior to the galvanometer scan-head.
+The polarization generated by the EOM was modulated in sync with the galvanometers such that during scanning a $p^$ or $s^$ state was maintained at all azimuthal positions.
+The scanning polar angle was selected such that the excitation light was just beyond the TIR critical angle, minimizing $s^$ polarized light contaminating $p^$ excitation (Johnson et al., 2014).

-A combined p^/s^ ratio image was collected every 30 s.
-To generate this ratio image a sequential series of 10 p^ and s^ images were collected, divided (after subtracting camera offset), and then averaged.
-Each p^ or s^ image had an exposure of 5 ms (laser power between 25 and 50 mW), with a new image collected every 15 ms. Thus, in 30 ms, a single p^/s^ image was generated, and then 10 of these images (over a 300 ms duration) were averaged (ImageJ) (Schneider et al., 2012) to create the combined ratio image.
-The short period was utilized in order to minimize artifacts in the p^/s^ ratio image from VLP or cell movement.
+A combined $p^/s^$ ratio image was collected every 30 s.
+To generate this ratio image a sequential series of 10 $p^$ and $s^$ images were collected, divided (after subtracting camera offset), and then averaged.
+Each $p^$ or $s^$ image had an exposure of 5 ms (laser power between 25 and 50 mW), with a new image collected every 15 ms. Thus, in 30 ms, a single $p^/s^$ image was generated, and then 10 of these images (over a 300 ms duration) were averaged (ImageJ) (Schneider et al., 2012) to create the combined ratio image.
+The short period was utilized in order to minimize artifacts in the $p^/s^$ ratio image from VLP or cell movement.
 The galvonometers, EOM, camera shutter, and laser shutters were all driven/triggered by a multifunction data acquisition board (PCIe-6323, National Instruments) and controlled from custom written software in LabView (https://github.com/SimonLab-RU/Microscope-Control; copy archived at https://github.com/elifesciences-publications/Microscope-Control).
 Images were streamed from a CMOS camera (Flash-4.0, Hamamatsu, Hamamatsu City, Japan) to a workstation (T7500, Dell, Round Rock, TX) running image acquisition software (Metamorph).
 A single band emission filter (ET525/50 m, Chroma) was used to isolate fluorophore emission.
-In order to characterize the amount of Gag in an assembling VLP, an average p^+2⋅s^ image was also generated at each time point.
+In order to characterize the amount of Gag in an assembling VLP, an average $p^+2⋅s^$ image was also generated at each time point.

-## Polarization analysis
+### Polarization analysis

-Puncta were found in the p^+2⋅s^ images which increased and then plateaued in amplitude.
-These puncta were then selected for orientation analysis with p^/s^.
+Puncta were found in the $p^+2⋅s^$ images which increased and then plateaued in amplitude.
+These puncta were then selected for orientation analysis with $p^/s^$.
 A 2D Gaussian was fit to these assembling puncta to find a frame by frame subpixel peak location (https://github.com/SimonLab-RU/Puncta-Fit; copy archived at https://github.com/elifesciences-publications/Puncta-Fit).
-Using bilinear interpolation, the p^/s^ and p^+2⋅s^ images were resampled 10X in the horizontal and vertical directions (65 to 6.5 nm wide pixels).
+Using bilinear interpolation, the $p^/s^$ and $p^+2⋅s^$ images were resampled 10X in the horizontal and vertical directions (65 to 6.5 nm wide pixels).
 On these resampled images P/S and P+2S values were found by averaging the resampled pixel intensities that are within 100 nm of the peak fit locations (https://github.com/SimonLab-RU/Average-puncta-center; copy archived at https://github.com/elifesciences-publications/Average-puncta-center) (Figure 4A, Figure 4—figure supplement 1).
 For frames prior to the appearance of a puncta P/S and P+2S values were determined using the fit location of the first frame in which there was a puncta fit.
 For each tagged version of Gag, the average P/S value for background and assembled VLPs was calculated by finding an average P/S for each trace before assembly and after a plateau was reached, and then averaging across all traces (Figure 4B).
 A relative time to half growth for each VLP was determined by finding the halfway to assembly point (i.e. the point where the intensity is halfway between the intensity at assembly beginning and plateau) and then finding the normalized time at this point relative to the time assembly began and appeared to reach a plateau.
 This normalized time was between 0 and 1.
-A normalized time to halfway drop in P/S was also found (normalized to the same time scale) and these values were subtracted to find: t1/2 of P+2S−t1/2 of P/S (normalized).
+A normalized time to halfway drop in P/S was also found (normalized to the same time scale) and these values were subtracted to find: $t_{1/2 of P+2S}−t_{1/2 of P/S}$ (normalized).
 All fluorophore combinations were included in the P/S histogram (Figure 4C) since all combinations had similar P/S characteristics.